mmsaki/nft-trading-analysis/README.md

     * Part Two : [*Azuki*](https://www.azuki.com)
     * Part Three : [*Cryptopunks*](http://larvalabs.com/cryptopunks)
 * We'll examine relationships between types of:
+    * Art and customers
+    * Purchase prices and timestamps
+    * Trends in purchases over the course of the year
     * Historical Volume
     * Purchase prices
     * Trends in sales
-    * Other transaction data ie. total transaction fees paid for all collections
+    * Transaction data ie. transaction fees paid for all collections
+    * Other related questions as the data admits

 ## 2. Hypothesis
 * Should you invest in Azuki, BAYC or Crypto Punks?